↑

 Weight management can be challenging due to our body’s chemical responses, behavior, and the highly processed foods we’ve been conditioned to crave.

-Here is a List of Self-care Tips to Stop Eating Junk Food (and Sugar)
+15 Self-care Tips to Stop Eating Junk Food and Sugar

-1. Set healthy boundaries so you can prevent negative emotional responses.
+1. Set healthy boundaries so you can reduce negative emotional responses.

 2. Eat meals at home.
-With fewer meals being prepared in the house, fewer Americans are being raised with the skill of cooking.
+With fewer meals being prepared in the house, fewer Americans are being raised with the skill of cooking, which is a key step in making good food choices.

-3. Eat a rainbow of colors every 1-2 days.
+3. Eat a rainbow of colors (in fruits and vegetables) every 1-2 days.

 4. Learn to see self-care differently.
-Healthy eating habits are a way to treat your body like a holy temple.
+Healthy habits are a way to give your body the needed fuel, rest, and maintenance.

-5. Eat smaller meals – Eating more frequently and smaller meals help control blood sugar and insulin levels, both of which can trigger hunger and cravings for sugary foods.
+5. Eat smaller meals – Eating more frequently helps control blood sugar and insulin levels, which can help reduce what triggers hunger and cravings for sugary foods.

 6. Manage your stress.

-7. Eat proper serving sizes of any food you eat.
+7. Eat the proper serving sizes of all of the food you eat.

-8. Focus on adding healthy foods (not denying yourself food).
+8. Focus on adding healthy foods (not denying yourself ‘bad’ food) into your diet.

-9. Learn how to spot alternative names for sugar on food labels.
+9. Learn how to spot alternative names for sugar and artificial sweeteners on food labels.

-10. Break up routines that journey towards eating junk food.
+10. Break up your current routines which journey towards eating junk food.

 11. Make time to sit down when you eat so you can be mindful of what and how much you are eating.